steveloughran/spark-timeline-integration/src/main/docs/timeline.md

    limitations under the License.
 -->

-## Hadoop YARN Timeline service history provider
+## Hadoop YARN Timeline Service Integration

 As well as the Filesystem History Provider, Spark can integrate with the Hadoop YARN "Application Timeline Service".
 This is a service which runs in a YARN cluster, recording